 This subject aims to help students:

-gain an understanding of economics as a field of study, consider issues from an economic perspective
+- gain an understanding of economics as a field of study, and consider issues from an economic perspective

-develop a capacity to think analytically, to discuss and write effectively about economics.
+- develop a capacity to think analytically, and discuss and write effectively about economics.

 Environment, Development and Design